Message Analyzer Feature Summary

 Shift Time — specify time shifts that enable you to adjust the time stamps in a message set, for example to compensate for machine skew or time-zone changes across multiple data sources.

-Aliases — click this toolbar item to display the Aliases drop-down list, from where you can select an Alias to apply to the currently in-focus session viewer tab.
+Aliases — click this toolbar item to display the Aliases drop-down list, from where you can select a one of the default Aliases or a custom Alias that you created, and apply it to data in the currently in-focus session viewer.

 The Message Analyzer Start Page contains a top row of button commands for quick access to the following features or functions: